 Privacy Controls for Always-Listening DevicesNathan Malkin, PhD Student, Department of Electrical Engineering and Computer Science, UC Berkeley

-Intelligent voice assistants and other microphone-equipped Internet of Things devices offer great convenience at the cost of very high privacy risks.
-The goal of our research is to develop privacy controls for devices that listen all the time — beyond a few specific keywords.
-More specifically, our goal is for users to be able to specify restrictions on these devices — what the devices can hear and what is off limits — and for our system to be able to enforce their preferences.
-During the first phase of our research, we investigated people's expectations for these devices and how they varied across different individuals and situations.
-We also developed potential privacy-preserving approaches.
-For the next phase, we propose implementing these techniques for enforcing user preferences and evaluating their effectiveness and usability across several different dimensions and criteria.
+Intelligent voice assistants and the microphone-equipped Internet of Things devices that support them are very convenient but carry significant privacy risks.
+Newer and future devices extend these risks by listening all the time — beyond a few specific keywords.
+The goal of our research is to develop privacy controls for such devices, by allowing users to specify restrictions — what should the assistant be able to hear and what is off-limits? — and for our system to be able to enforce their preferences.
+So far in our research, we investigated people's expectations for these devices, developed potential privacy-preserving approaches, and prototyped transparency mechanisms.
+In the next phase of the project, we propose an in situ study of privacy controls for passive listening devices, evaluating their effectiveness and usability across several different dimensions and criteria.